reflexer-labs/geb-distros/snapshots/19-oct-21/README.md

 ## Distribution fix

-This distribution had mistake in its original configuration.
-A second distribution was prepare to compensate those that got less rewards in file `distr_7_fix.csv`.
+This distribution had a mistake in its original configuration.
+A second distribution was prepared to compensate those that got less rewards.
+The fix distribution can be found at `distr_7_fix.csv`.

 ## Individual distributions